• Home

 This post may contain Affiliate Links.
 Please read our privacy policy here.

 This coconut loaf cake is buttery and full of coconut flavor!
 It’s easy to make and has a 3 ingredient homemade coconut glaze poured over the top.
-The perfect recipe for brunch and Easter!
+The perfect recipe for brunch, Easter, and even Christmas!

 coconut loaf cake with a slice taken off.

-If you’re looking for a deliciously, sweet and buttery bread to add to your spring menu you must try this coconut loaf cake!
+If you’re looking for a deliciously, sweet and buttery bread to add to your spring menu you must try this coconut loaf cake.
 It’s the perfect dessert to add to your brunch menu.
+It has a rich and super moist texture and is one of our most popular recipes to date!

 Loaf cake with coconut glaze poured over the top.